brooklabteam/www/join.md

 <h2>PhD Positions</h2>

 I recently started as an Assistant Professor in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the University of Chicago. **I am recruiting new graduate students to join my lab in fall 2022!** I'm looking for motivated students with broad interests in disease ecology, conservation biology, and/or epidemiology who are eager to undertake a multi-faceted PhD involving some combination of field study, molecular work, and dynamical modeling.
+For recruits to start in AY2023-2024, I am particularly interested in students with a strong interest and/or background in international field work and a desire to spend extensive amounts of time in Madagascar.

-**If you are interested in joining the Brook Lab, I asked that you please fill out an expression of interest and upload a short CV or resumé at the form [linked here](https://airtable.com/shrwbDz0QWBo0SMnQ) prior to midnight on October 31, 2021**.
-If you are just seeing this posting for the first time, you can still submit materials, but please drop me an email to notify me of your submission.
+**If you are interested in joining the Brook Lab, I asked that you please fill out an expression of interest and upload a short CV or resumé at the form [linked here](https://airtable.com/shrbNU7XV2wIHFZtK) prior to midnight on October 15, 2022**.

 Please do not feel pressure to spend exorbitant amounts of time on this submission--it is not intended to be an intimidating application!
 I am simply trying to make the graduate admissions process as fair and transparent as possible, and I believe that considering applicants in one, consolidated block will support this goal.

-Formal applications are due to the [University of Chicago Division of Biological Sciences](https://biosciences.uchicago.edu/programs) on December 1, 2021.
+Formal applications are due to the [University of Chicago Division of Biological Sciences](https://biosciences.uchicago.edu/programs) on December 1, 2022.

 ---